Al Wahda Dam (Morocco)

-Al Wahda Dam, formerly known as M'Jaara Dam, is an embankment dam on the Ouergha River near M´Jaara in Taounate Province, Morocco.
+Al Wahda Dam, formerly known as M'Jaara Dam, is an embankment dam on the Ouergha River near M´Jaara in Ouezzane Province, Morocco.
 It was constructed for flood control, irrigation, water supply and hydroelectric power production.
 It is the second largest dam in Africa and the largest in Morocco.
 It was described by Land Ocean Interactions in the Coastal Zone (LOICZ) as "the second most important dam in Africa after the High Aswan dam."

 Background

 In 1988, the Board of Water and Climate considered the dam and eventually it was recommended for development.
 Construction began in 1991, the dam began to create its reservoir in 1996 and was inaugurated on March 20, 1997, by King Hassan II.
 A total of 14000000 m3 of material were excavated during construction.

 Specifications

 The dam is an earthen embankment type made of 28000000 m3 of material and 720000 m3 of concrete.
 It is 88 m tall at its highest point and the main portion of the dam is 1600 m long.
 Directly to the north and adjacent to the spillway is a saddle dam that is 1000 m long and 30 m high.
 The dam's spillway, in its center is controlled by six floodgates and has a discharge capacity in excess of 13000 m3/s.